In addition to the general tips presented on a previous page, the following guidance is offered for each of the resume sections.

 - Even a limited amount of skill with certain programs and tools can be important to employers, so include these even if your hands-on experience is limited.

+This section is used to highlight your activities and your leadership/involvement within those activities.
 Being active in college can help separate you from other candidates with similar academic qualifications.
-Get involved in your department, professional organizations, and projects where you help manage people, budgets, timelines, resources, and events.
-This section is used to highlight your activities, leadership within those activities, as well as your awards and honors.
+Get involved in your department, professional societies, student organizations, and volunteering where you help manage people, budgets, timelines, resources, and events.

 Employers will be reviewing this section to see whether:

 - You took the initiative to engage in student or professional organizations.